gec/reef-sprinkle-scripts/README.markdown

 # Reef Sprinkle Scripts
 Sprinkle (https://github.com/crafterm/sprinkle) is a ruby tool that automates the installation of software packages that makes installing and configuring a suite of software onto a server a (hopefully) few step affair.
 This readme takes you through the setup of a reef_node on totally clean ubunutu 10.0.1 install.
 Sprinkle is only  responsible for installing and setting up the server level components: qpid, mysql, apache, etc.  Deploying the current reef system is done using a different tool and described in that README.txt

 We are supplying some scripts we use internally to deploy new test and virutal node boxes to help the community get started on linux, not as the only way to setup a reef node.
-Issues can be opened and may be responded to but we are not in the business of supporting these scripts.
+Issues can be opened and may be responded to but we are not generally supporting these scripts.

 ## Preparing Target Box: